RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 1. Select the `Lambda Sink` option and follow the rest of the integration set up as instructed.
 When instructed, provide a simple name such as `lambda iam assume role` for the integration.
 ![alt text](assets/img/lambda_select.png)

-<br> **Note** : In the permission-policy.json file make sure to include the AWS lambda function's ARN of all 3 agents(sql_agent, search_agent, schedule_agent) under resource block to allow lambda sink connectors to reuse the same IAM role.
+<br> **⚠️ NOTE** : In the permission-policy.json file make sure to include the AWS lambda function's ARN of all 3 agents(sql_agent, search_agent, schedule_agent) under resource block to allow lambda sink connectors to reuse the same IAM role.

 With your Lambda is ready and your IAM Assume Role Integration created, proceed to configure the Confluent-managed Kafka Sink Connector to invoke this function on every message received in sql_agent_input.